Descriptor (chemistry): sec-, tert-

 The prefixes sec and tert are used to indicate the substituent environment in a molecule.
 Thus, not the exact position of the substituent is described but only the substitution pattern of the adjacent atom (usually a carbon atom).
 In n-butanol, the OH group is attached to a primary carbon atom, in sec-butanol to a secondary carbon and in tert-butanol to a tertiary carbon atom.

 The terms sec and tert are considered obsolete and should only be used for unsubstituted sec-butoxy, sec-butyl or tert-butyl groups.
 There are various spellings such as "sec-butyl", "s-butyl", "sBu" or "bus" which are also considered obsolete.

 spiro

 The prefix "spiro" followed by a Von-Baeyer descriptor describes in the nomenclature of organic compounds ring systems linked by only one common atom, the spiro atom.
 If several spiro atoms are present in the molecule, the prefix "spiro" is provided with a prefix ("dispiro", "trispiro", etc.) corresponding to the number of spiro atoms.
 Typically "spiro" is set as normal.

 catena

-The term catena is used in the inorganic nomenclature to describe linear, chain-like polymers from identical polyatomic units.
+The term catena (Latin: "chain") is used in the inorganic nomenclature to describe linear, chain-like polymers from identical polyatomic units.
 One example is are catenatriphosphazenes.
 Related compounds in organic chemistry are the catenanes.

+sn

+The notation sn stands for stereospecific numbering, and indicates a particular way of numbering the carbon atoms in a molecule based on glycerol.